Temporal Source Recovery for Time-Series Source-Free Unsupervised Domain Adaptation: Experiments

-In our study, we adopted the encoder architecture presented in previous works \citep{MAPU2023ragab,ragab2023adatime}, which is a 1-dimensional Convolutional Neural Network (CNN) comprising three layers with filter sizes of 64, 128, and 128, respectively.
-Each convolutional layer is followed by a Rectified Linear Unit (ReLU) activation function and batch normalization.
+To ensure fair comparisons, we utilized a consistent three-layer Convolutional Neural Network (CNN) backbone and adhered to identical training configurations as \cite{MAPU2023ragab}, which is a 1-dimensional CNN comprising three layers with filter sizes of 64, 128, and 128, respectively.
+Each convolutional layer is followed by a Rectified Linear Unit activation function and batch normalization.
+Considering potential data imbalances, we used Macro F1-score (MF1) as the primary metric to provide comprehensive evaluations.
+The mean and standard deviation are reported across three runs for each cross-domain scenario.
+Full details are provided in Appendix.

-In the adaptation stage, we apply masking to generate masked samples, adopting a masking ratio of 1/8 across all datasets.
-To recover the masked samples, we designed a recovery model $\mathcal{R}_\zeta$, consisting of two layers of Long Short-Term Memory (LSTM) networks.
-The hidden dimension is set to 64 for the HAR and SSC tasks, and 128 for the MFD task, due to the longer time sequences in the latter.
-To generate anchor samples, we used an anchor ratio of 0.3 for all datasets, meaning the 30\% of samples with the lowest entropy in the anchor bank are selected as anchor samples.
-For the temperature factor Eq. (\ref{eq:ARDM}) related to anchor-based recovery diversity maximization, we set it to 0.05 for the MFD and EEG datasets, and 0.01 for the HAR dataset.